qa-Ashut0sh/Portfolio/README.md

 ## Skills & Tools
+You can find examples of the described skills in the [Example of my work](#examples-of-my-work) section.
 |   Skills    |   Tools   |                     What I Do?                     |
 | ------------- | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | API Testing  | Postman, SoapUI, Swagger |  |